krei-se/droidfor.ge/README.md

 ⌨️ It will ask if you want the input method captured too and save this to `skeleton/com.android.inputmethod.latin_preferences.xml` for a later task to pick up.
 Note this is technically a user-profile setting.

+### Notes on stuff i will solve later when needed

-🔕 Note on ringtones: Ringtones are hard to autoprovision right due to the Media-ID, rn they are wiped from the skeleton settings.
-Implement a task if you need this, i recommend only offering a ringtone via skeleton/sdcard/Ringtones and not force one onto the user.
+🔕 Note on ringtones: Ringtones are hard to autoprovision correctly due to the Media-ID, rn they are wiped from the skeleton settings.
+Implement a task if you need this, i recommend only offering a ringtone via skeleton/InternalStorage/Ringtones and not force one onto the user.
+If you f*ck up the Media-ID it will play the wrong file, endlessly, until you restart the device lol.

+👥 Note on multiuser-support: Even though technically possible - compatible devices are ~100€ - this is all user 0 / Owner specific.
+The settingsSecure file and running termux-commands f.e. can use userid 0 or 10 for a second user.

 # 👨‍🏭 $\color{blue}{\text{Machine}}$ : for a specific device